 Phone: (928) 684-5461

 Our first night will be based in Wickenburg at the Quality Inn.
-The workshop fee based on double occupancy and is included in your workshop fee.
-If traveling alone, participants must select a single supplement.
+The workshop fee based on single occupancy and is included in your workshop fee.
+Double occupancy permitted for two participants traveling together.
+A discount will be provided.

 The second night of our journey will find us in Ajo, Arizona where we will be based at the Sonoran Desert Inn & Conference Center, a converted historic school.
-Lodging is included in your workshop fee.
+Lodging is included in your workshop fee based on single occupancy.
+Double occupancy permitted for two participants traveling together.
+A discount will be provided.

 The Landmark Lookout Lodge